 so… how was it?

 Comfort in a bowl!
-I’m in love.
-Wanna round it out into a full meal?
+I’m hopelessly in love.
+Need to round this baby out into a full meal?
 Add a piping hot veggie and cheese panini or even serve up the soup in a bread bowl!
 Am I allowed to swoon now?
 I’m swooning.
 Considering this soup has over 940k pins on Pinterest currently, I think it’s safe to say you’re swooning too.
 Hope you adore this bowl of yum as much as we do!